 - American Airlines: 10,000 RBC points = 7,000 AAdvantage miles

-- Asia Miles: 10,000 RBC Points = 10,000 Asia Miles
+- Cathay Pacific Asia Miles: 10,000 RBC Points = 10,000 Asia Miles

 - British Airways: 10,000 RBC points = 10,000 Avios miles

-How RBC Rewards compares to others
+How RBC Avion compares to others

-RBC Rewards can be considered the best travel loyalty program of Canada’s big five banks.
-There are many reasons why I rank RBC Rewards high:
+RBC Avion Rewards is easily one of the best travel loyalty programs of Canada’s big five banks.
+There are many reasons why I rank RBC Rewards so high, including:

 - No blackout dates